 Glen Frazer Free-mo Module - Ramp section

-Glen Frazer, maintenance crews used this two-level ramp to transfer track maintenance equipment
+Frazer, maintenance crews used this two-level ramp to transfer track maintenance equipment to and from

 Below: A westbound BNSF train traverses the Ramp section.
 The loading ramp is center right.
 This section has removable